> Folk Music > Songs > Mr Tapscott

 This shanty may have had a special appeal to Short: ‘Tapscott’ was William Tapscott from a Minehead (Somerset) family that had lived in the town (a neighbour to Watchet) from at least the mid-1770s.
 William was an American packet ship broker, with offices on Regents Road, Liverpool, and Eden Quay, Dublin.
 He worked in conjunction with his brother James, who looked after the New York end of the business, and specialized in selling pre-paid passages to successful immigrants who now wished to bring their families to America.
 They were agents for the Black Ball Line and, at one period, also for the Red Cross Line of American packets.
 Together, they fleeced the unsuspecting.
 The Tapscott brothers were systematic villains, whose frauds began with their advertisements: although Taspcott advertised that his passages were on ships of over 1000 tons, and even as much as 2000 tons, in fact most were barely 600 tons.

 As their wealth increased the Tapscotts set up their own shipping line.
 Cheap emigrant passages was the name of the game—but conditions were atrocious and the food poor (the ‘yellow meal’, i.e. corn grits, of the alternative title).
 In 1849 William Tapscott was adjudged bankrupt, and in the same year was charged with fraud, concerning the money of shareholders in the business.
 He was found guilty and sentenced to three years' penal servitude.
-The line’s eponymous ship, the 1593 ton William Tapscott, was eventually wrecked at Bude on the North Cornwall coast on the 29th March 1881 whilst on a trip from Pernambuco to Cardiff in ballast.
+The line’s eponymous ship, the 1593 ton William Tapscott, was eventually wrecked at Bude on the North Cornwall coast on 29 March 1881 whilst on a trip from Pernambuco to Cardiff in ballast.
 Her figurehead, salvaged from the sea, now resides in the Bude museum.

 Foulton Ferry is in New York, and Castle Gardens was the New York dis-embarkation point for emigrants to America where they were ‘processed’ and unwanted immigrants sent back.